oldham123/cfa_level_iii/_readings/Reading 22 Fixed Income Portfolio Management - An Introduction.md

 - **Total return mandates** have a goal of generating return instead of covering some liability
   - **Pure indexing** aims for no additional return above that of a benchmark, seeking merely to replicate the index
+    - This does allow some leeway in individual securities selected, whilst matching factor exposures, and targeting no active return or active risk
   - **Enhanced indexing** targets some level of restrained seeking of alpha (around 30 bps), mostly still duration matched with some deviation
   - **Active management** seeks even higher levels of alpha, above 50 bps